- What is a gift?

 The reportable value of a gift is generally equal to its fair market or face value.
 If the fair market value of a gift cannot be readily determined because the gift is unique or unusual, you must make a reasonable approximation, taking into account the price of similar items.
 If similar items are not available as a guide, you must make a good faith estimate.

-If you are a High Level Filer, the answer is no. If you are a Local Code Filer, then you may accept both gifts only if you are not required to disclose the receipt of gifts from that person on your Statement of Economic Interests.
-If you are a Local Code Filer and the gift donor is a reportable source, then you may not lawfully accept both gifts because the aggregate value of the gifts exceeds the $460 limit.
+If you are a high level filer, the answer is no. If you are a local code filer, then you may accept both gifts only if you are not required to disclose the receipt of gifts from that person on your statement of economic interests.
+If you are a local code filer and the gift donor is a reportable source, then you may not lawfully accept both gifts because the aggregate value of the gifts exceeds the $590 limit.

 Can I accept a $300 gift in December, and a $300 gift from the same person in the following month?

 Yes.
-The gift limitation amount applies to a calendar year, and is reset on January 1.
+The gift limitation amount applies to a calendar year, and is reset on January 1 of every odd-numbered year.

 Are meals considered gifts?